 b) to proactively address inclusivity and matters of diversity.

-The latter goal will not only be through a possible short-course / retreat (above), but via a range of networking formats that some may consider outside of standard conventions and that will demonstrate cultural sensitivity while subtly helping to assure protected dignities among all types of people.
+The latter goal will not only be achieved through a possible short-course / retreat (above), but via a range of networking formats that some may consider outside of standard conventions and that will demonstrate cultural sensitivity while subtly helping to assure protected dignities among all types of people.
 This approach will incorporate friendly breakfasts, an ice-breaker potentially taking the form of an inclusive curry night, lesser meeting-supported alcohol than oft encountered, yet still including relaxed activities and dancing with the main meal / banquet.
 To the greatest degree that is pragmatic, ways will be found to support those with children (e.g., sponsored child care funds / day care centre vouchers, a ‘play / tv room’ set-up for colouring in / board games or similar activities, and within / adjacent to any evening poster session).
-In addition, the organising team will seek to provide for scholars of current asylum seeking or refugee status, as well as those from low income countries (scroll down for list) and those receiving low incomes during 2021 / 2022.
+In addition, the organising team will seek to provide for scholars of current asylum seeking or refugee status, those with caring responsibilities or health challenges (including mental health), as well as those from low income countries (scroll down for list), and those receiving low incomes during 2022 / 2023.

 Further information will follow in due course, including precise dates and venue.
 There are presently uncertainties at this early stage, but it is hoped that this event will be hosted in Scotland where venues have been selected and planned for.
 Details to follow will also address specifics of supporting sponsors / societies, and the titles of scientific and cross-disciplinary sessions.
-In addition, provisions for competitive travel funding that may be available, members of the wider conference organising team (roughly six in number), as well as registration fees, travel and location / accommodation information that will be managed through a full conference service package of support where administrative contact points and other information will be available here soon.
+In addition, provisions for competitive travel funding that may be available, members of the wider conference organising team (roughly six in number), as well as registration fees, travel and location / accommodation information will be available here soon.
+As the convening team are busy scientists, the meeting will be managed through a full conference service package of support; administrative contact points and other information will be provided as soon as able.

 Thank you.
 Amy Riches, Meeting Chair.